Zuby

 Nzube Olisaebuka Udezue (born 19 August 1986), better known by his stage name Zuby, is a British rapper and podcaster.
-Born in Luton, Udezue was raised in Saudi Arabia and educated at St Edmund Hall, Oxford.
+Born to Nigerian parents in Luton, Udezue was raised in Saudi Arabia and educated at St Edmund Hall, Oxford.
 He began rapping at university and has since self-released three albums.
 In July 2008, Udezue was misidentified and arrested by police at gunpoint at Bournemouth railway station.
 The incident received media coverage and the police apologized for the incident, which was compared to the shooting of Jean Charles de Menezes.

 In March 2019, Udezue received media attention after posting a video on Twitter of himself performing a deadlift of 238 kg, with a statement saying he had broken the British women's deadlift record while "identifying as a woman".
 Udezue stated that he published the video to criticize arguments that support allowing transgender women to compete in women's sports, which he believes are flawed.